cuguilke/microexpnet/README.md

 ## API
 **MicroExpNet(x, y, teacherLogits, lr, nClasses, imgXdim, imgYdim, batchSize, keepProb, temperature, lambda_)**

+This is the class where the magic happens.

 **Parameters**
   - x: Tensorflow placeholder for input images
   - y: Tensorflow placegolder for one-hot labels